Defined Contribution Insights

 Investment results assume all distributions are reinvested and reflect applicable fees and expenses.

-For the following funds, the investment adviser is currently reimbursing a portion of the funds' fees or expenses, without which the results would have been lower and net expenses higher.
+For the funds listed below, the investment adviser is currently reimbursing a portion of the funds' fees or expenses, without which the results would have been lower and net expenses higher.

-- American Funds Corporate Bond Fund, American Funds Emerging Markets Bond Fund, American Funds Strategic Bond Fund, American Funds Retirement Income Portfolio Series funds and American Funds 2060 Target Date Retirement Fund are currently reimbursing a portion of other expenses through at least April 7, 2018.
+* American Funds Emerging Markets Bond Fund, American Funds Strategic Bond Fund, American Funds Retirement Income Portfolio Series funds and American Funds 2060 Target Date Retirement Fund (through at least April 7, 2018)

 The investment adviser may elect at its discretion to extend, modify or terminate the reimbursements at that time.
 Please see each fund's most recent prospectus for details.